ragng-dohng/cse15l-lab-reports/week-1-lab-report.md

 # Week 1 – Markdown, URLs, Paths, and the Filesystem

-In enrolling in CSE 15L, the UCSD server automatically creates a directory for each student.
-You need to get the specifier associated with that directory: `cs15lwi23zzz@ieng6.ucsd.edu` where zzz will be unique to you.
-This will allow remote connection to a computer in the CSE basement
+Goal: To establish a remote connection to a computer in the CSE basement.
+Each student has an account `cs15lwi23zzz@ieng6.ucsd.edu` where the zzz is the unique specifier.

 ### Step 1.
 Course-Specific Account on ieng6
 1. Go to this [web](https://sdacs.ucsd.edu/~icc/index.php)